beatricekiplagat/KNN-Naive-Bayes-Classifier/README.md

 I am tasked to correctly classify a spam message using Naive Bayes Classifier.
 I would like to achieve a high accuacy score with the optimal Naive Bayes Classifier model.

-The following steps will be undertaken during this study:
+The steps taken during this study are:

 - Data Understanding
 - Data Preparation